Yemmy1602/INCUBATOR-HUB-HR-ATTRITION-ANALYSIS/README.md

 27. Environment Satisfaction: The employee’s satisfaction with the working environment, typically on a scale (e.g., 1-4).
 28. Gender: The gender of the employee (e.g., Male, Female).
 30. Job Involvement: The level of the employee’s involvement in their job, typically on a scale (e.g., 1-4).
 31. Job Level: The job level of the employee within the organization, typically on a scale (e.g., 1-5).
-32. Job Role: The specific role or position of the employee within the organization (e.g., "Sales Executive", "Research Scientist").
+33. Job Role: The specific role or position of the employee within the organization (e.g., "Sales Executive", "Research Scientist").
-33. Job Satisfaction: The employee’s satisfaction with their job, typically on a scale (e.g.,1-4).
+34. Job Satisfaction: The employee’s satisfaction with their job, typically on a scale (e.g.,1-4).
-34. Marital Status: The marital status of the employee (e.g., "Single", "Married", "Divorced").
+35. Marital Status: The marital status of the employee (e.g., "Single", "Married", "Divorced").

+### Tools Used
+- Microsoft Excel
+- Power BI: For data visualization and reporting.
+- DAX: Used to create custom metrics and calculations.